kschutter/recipes/r/Poultry/Simple_Grilled_Chicken.md

 3. Marinate in the refrigerator for a minimum of 30 minutes, or up to 8 hours.

-4. Heat an outdoor grill over medium-high heat, about 400 degrees.
+4. Heat an outdoor grill over medium-high heat, about 400F.

-5. Grill chicken for 5 to 7 minutes per side, or until internal temperature reaches 165 degrees F.
+5. Grill chicken for 5 to 7 minutes per side, or until internal temperature reaches 165F.